darthpelo/pappami-iOS/README.md

 Update
 --------

+**Removed VeespoFramework:
-Removed VeespoFramework: The links between the project and framework created by Xcode are not reported correctly in git.
+The links between the project and framework created by Xcode are not reported correctly in git (local link).
 If a user clones the project fails to compile because of these errors.
-As for the open source project, the presence of the framework is not critical, I decided to remove it from the master branch.
+As for the open source project, the presence of the framework is not critical, I decided to remove it from the master branch.**
+In you're interested about Veespo write to [me](mailto:robero@veespo.com).

 Authors
 --------